RickyLin/SimpleSocks5Proxy/Documents/EnhancementPlan_1.md

 	 - Optional section.
 Missing/empty ⇒ feature disabled.

 2) Logging behavior
-	 - When logging an IP or endpoint that matches a configured mapping, render as:
+	 - When logging an IP or endpoint that matches a configured mapping, append a friendly suffix in parentheses:
-		 - Endpoint: `FriendlyName [IP:Port]`
+		 - Endpoint: `IP:Port (FriendlyName)`
-		 - Bare IP: `FriendlyName [IP]`
+		 - Bare IP: `IP (FriendlyName)`
 	 - When no mapping exists, render the original value unchanged.
-	 - Do not alter message templates’ property names (retain existing structured logging properties where possible; only the formatted value changes).
+	 - Do not alter message templates’ property names; the friendly text is appended as a separate parameter/suffix in logs.

 3) Scope of application
 	 - Apply to logs that include client or destination IPs/endpoints in: